datanymizer/datanymizer/docs/config.md

       - public.users
 ```

-For skipping schema for `markets` table and dumping data only from `users` table.
+For skipping schema for `markets` table and dumping data only from `users` table:

 ```yaml
 filter: